×

 Care of Taro and Leatherleaf Sedge

-Care of Taro and Leatherleaf Sedge include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Leatherleaf Sedge pruning is done Prune for size control, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Leatherleaf Sedge include pruning, fertilizers, watering etc. Taro pruning is done and Leatherleaf Sedge pruning is done Prune for size control, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Leatherleaf Sedge needs Lots of watering and in winter, it needs Average Water.